bokeneko/smap-coding-challenge/REPORT.md

 ### Summary visualization

 Summary is visualized by daily summarized data.
-If api returns all timestamp data, it will takes many time to process.
+If api returns all timestamp data, it will take many time to process.
-For all period visualization, this will be sufficient for granularity.
+For all period visualization, daily data will be sufficient for granularity.

 ### Authentication